Haywards Heath to Balcombe via Ardingly Walk

 1. Carry on along the lane for a further 200m.
 After it has curved left and started to climb, turn right onto a signposted footpath.
 Go up a wooded slope, over a stile and along the right-hand edge of two fields, crossing a stream in the belt of trees between them.

-2. At the end turn right briefly onto a surfaced lane, towards a corner of Balcombe Lake?.
+2. At the end turn right briefly onto a lane, towards a corner of Balcombe Lake?.
 Before reaching it turn left through a metal kissing gate by a four-way footpath signpost.
-Go along the bottom of a small field and into a larger field, via a kissing gate and plank bridge over a stream if necessary.
+Go along the bottom of a small field and through a potentially muddy gap into a larger field, via a kissing gate and plank bridge over a stream if necessary.

 4. The path winds its way through the trees, crossing a few streams on plank bridges along the way.
 In 400m turn left at a T-junction with a three-way footpath signpost.